jglaspey/eod-agentic-flow/PROJECT-DOC.md

     *   Receives uploaded files.
     *   Creates a job record in the Supabase `jobs` table with `status: 'processing'`.
     *   Asynchronously processes the files:
-        *   Extracts data from both PDFs using an `AIOrchestrator` class (leveraging OpenAI and Anthropic models).
+        *   Extracts data from both PDFs using an `AIOrchestrator` class (defaulting to Anthropic Claude Sonnet 4, with optional OpenAI models).
         *   Analyzes discrepancies between the estimate and roof report.
         *   Generates potential supplement items.
         *   Saves extracted information into the `job_data` table.